kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ### Lessons Learned

-If you're thinking about trying something similar, here's what I learned: start with a clean template / baseline.
+Starting a similar migration?
+Start with a clean template / baseline.
 I made the rookie mistake of keeping Jekyll and Astro files in the same branch - turns out AI tools don't deal well with that kind of ambiguity.

 These AI tools shine at repetitive tasks - updating frontmatter, reformatting code, fixing common patterns.
 But don't expect them to make big architectural decisions.
 Let them handle the mechanical work while you focus on the important choices.